 Leave No Trace Principle #7: Be considerate of others

 - Respect other visitors and allow others to enjoy their outdoor experience.

 - Be courteous.
 Yield to other users on the trail.

 - Step to the downhill side of the trail when encountering pack stock.

 - Take breaks and camp away from trails and other visitors.

 - Let nature's sounds prevail.
 Avoid loud voices, noises and technology that makes sounds.

-As always, wherever you choose to explore, don't forget to be prepared with all your emergency hiking essentials, tell somewhere where you're going and respect all current travel restrictions.
-While you're out, do your part to leave no trace and keep earth wild. #packitinpackitout
+As always, wherever you choose to explore, don't forget to tell somewhere where you're going and respect all current travel restrictions.
+While you're out, do your part to Leave No Trace and keep earth wild. #packitinpackitout